FrictionalContactLibrary/fclib-library/Chute_1000/README.md

-Flow of 1000 ramdom polyedra with 10 facets into a chute
+Flow of 1000 random polyedra with 10 facets into a chute
 ========================================================

 Authors: V. Acary, S. Sinclair  (INRIA Rhône–Alpes, INRIA Chile)